polyformproject/commercial.polyformproject.org/terms.md

 ## No Other Licenses

-Apart from the licenses in [Intellectual Property](#intellectual-property), this agreement does not license or assign any intellectual property rights.
+Apart from the licenses in [Licenses](#licenses), this agreement does not license or assign any intellectual property rights.

 ## Open Source Compliance